While Thanksgiving is not an Australian tradition, it’s as good a reason as any to have a cocktail party this weekend.

 Why is there a need for food when we have Cranberries you ask?
-We don’t know … but we’re all about responsible service, so here we go …
+We don’t know.
+But responsible service kind of says we need to …

-Therefore we have Baked Turkey Meatballs (’cause basically, they just go with everything …)
+Therefore we have Baked Turkey Meatballs (’cause girl, they just go with everything …)

 And (just because we wanted more Cranberries) we also include a little Cranberry Sorbet.

-Now at this point, you probably think we’re going to play the best of the Cranberries (and for the Millennials in the audience, they would be an early ’90s’ Irish Rock brand) but no, we’re keeping to the actual theme and giving you thanksgiving tunes (look … something else you can be thankful for …)
+Now at this point, you probably think we’re going to play the best of the Cranberries (an early ’90s’s Irish Rock brand) but no we’re keeping to the actual theme and giving you thanksgiving tunes (look … something else you can be thanful for …)